1982 Formula One World Championship: Opening rounds

 On the Wednesday between testing and the first practice session of the South African Grand Prix, during a meeting of the Formula One Commission, (Note: The Formula One Commission is a group which discusses and votes upon changes to the sporting regulations of the sport.
 It consists of the teams, the FIA, race promoters and sponsor representatives.)
 Pironi, on behalf of the drivers, objected to the licence application.
 Balestre reacted strongly, excluding all drivers who had not signed from the following day's practice session.
 The drivers, almost all of them (Note: Jochen Mass did not partake in the strike and Teo Fabi left it midway due to pressure from his team.) and not just the ones who had refused to sign, in turn reacted by going on strike the next day, boarding a bus to a nearby hotel.
 The conflict continued until the next day, the Friday before the race was set to take place.
 It was partially resolved shortly before noon that day, with the drivers receiving half-hearted assurances towards their demands.
 They would ultimately be fined $5,000 each for the strike, with the new Super Licence being scrapped.
 Following the events in South Africa, the GPDA disbanded at a driver meeting in Paris, being replaced by the Professional Racing Drivers' Association (PRDA).

 When qualifying finally commenced, Arnoux took pole position from Piquet, with Villeneuve and Patrese on the second row of the grid.
 At the start, Arnoux led while Piquet did not get away well and was overtaken by several cars, including Prost, who jumped from fifth to second.
 Piquet and Villeneuve retired early, while Prost took the lead from his teammate Arnoux on lap 14.
 He would lead until lap 41, when he punctured his left rear tyre, forcing him to come into the pitlane for new tyres.
-He emerged in eighth place, but with this fresh set, Prost was the quickest driver on the course, allowing him to overtake relatively easily.
-On lap 68, he once again took the leading position from Arnoux and went on to win the race.
+He emerged in eighth place, one lap behind the leader, but with this fresh set, Prost was the quickest driver on the course, allowing him to overtake relatively easily.
+On lap 68, he once again took the lead from Arnoux and went on to win the race.
 Reutemann also overtook Arnoux late in the race and finished second, with Lauda in fourth place on his return to Formula One racing.